-This policy was reviewed and updated in September 2017 with reference to Part 3 of The Children and Families Act (2014), where appropriate The Code of Practice for SEND (2014), The Disability Discrimination Act (2005) and Every Child Matters.
+This policy was reviewed and updated in September 2022 with reference to Part 3 of The Children and Families Act (2014), where appropriate The Code of Practice for SEND (2014), The Equality Act (2010)

 Hornsby House School is committed to providing equal access for all its pupils to the broad and balanced curriculum which it offers and to which they are entitled.
+We have a core team of suitably qualified teachers.
+Most teachers hold the Level 5 Specialist Teacher Certificate.
+We are an integral part of the school and liaise regularly with staff and parents.